john-cd/rust_howto/bk/drafts/language/iterators.md

 ## Accept Various Iterable Types as the Input of a Function or Method {#accept-various-iterable-types}

-Many types in Rust implement `IntoIterator`, which provides a method `into_iter()` that returns an iterator.
+Many collection types in Rust implement `IntoIterator`, which provides a method `into_iter()` that returns an iterator.

 It is common to use `IntoIterator` as a trait bound for function parameters.
-This allows the input collection type to change, so long as it is still an iterator.
-Additional bounds can be specified by restricting on Item.
+This allows the input collection type to change.

 ```rust,editable
 {{#include ../../crates/language/tests/iterators/consume_intoiterator.rs:example}}
 ```

-## Implement `IntoIterator` {#implement-intoiterator}
+## Make a Collection Iterable by Implementing `IntoIterator` {#implement-intoiterator}

-By implementing `IntoIterator` for a type, you define how it will be converted to an iterator.
-It is common for types which describe a collection of some kind.
+You may define how a (collection) type is iterated by implementing the `IntoIterator` trait.

-One benefit of implementing `IntoIterator` is that your type will work with Rust's `for` loop syntax.
+One benefit of implementing `IntoIterator` is that your type will work with the `for` loop syntax.

 ```rust,editable
 {{#include ../../crates/language/tests/iterators/implement_intoiterator.rs:example}}